metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 3. RSOP             (example: `-PolicyStore RSOP`)
 4. ActiveStore      (example: `-PolicyStore ActiveStore`)

-# Argument for Programs, services and apps
-1. `"*"` Applies only to programs, services or apps
-2. `Any` Any program, service or app

 - Persistent Store:
 > is what you see in Windows Firewall with Advanced security, accessed trough control panel or System settings.
 - GPO Store: